Lumbus22/Drone/ControlNotebook/Deliverables_and_Timeline/TimeLine.md

 Elecrtrical:
-Design for internal power distribution willbegin once hte internal devices have been selcted.
-This should begin aounrd middle to late October.
+Design for internal power distribution will begin once the internal devices have been selcted.
+This should begin around  middle to late October.

 Computer: